haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/config/disable-module-output.md

 If a merchant used the Admin to disable a module's output in a previous release, you must manually configure the system to migrate these settings.
 </div>

-## Disable module output in a pipeline deployment
+## 禁用模块输出 in a pipeline deployment

 To disable module output in pipeline or any other deployment with multiple instances of Magento:.

 1. Edit the `Backend` module's `config.xml` file.
-2. Export the configuration changes.
+2. 导出配置 changes.

 ### Edit the `Backend` module's `config.xml` file